hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 Saying so, he gave it back to Lootika.
 In a flash he took it back from her, looked hard at it and continued: “What do you think is in the serpent’s mouth?”
-Lootika: “Why that looks like the two inverted crossed ₹ symbols\!
+Lootika: “Why that looks like the two inverted crossed ₹ symbols!
 Is that not the sign the serial killers Rahul and Robert leave behind at the venues of their crimes?”
 Somakhya: “Yes, indeed.
 Ask your sister why she drew that symbol in the